UMLC/WISWAG/README.md

 WISWAG
 ======
-The WISWAG project is an introductory project involving GIT, SQL, and PHP.
+The WISWAG project is an introductory project involvingSQL, and PHP.